-Any student who fails to fulfill admission or registration requirements or who otherwise fails to adhere to academic regulations is subject to having his/her enrollment for that term cancelled.
+Any student who fails to fulfill admission, registration, or financial requirements or who otherwise fails to adhere to academic regulations is subject to having his/her enrollment for that term cancelled.
 Application for re-admission to a subsequent term may be considered, provided the deficiency which resulted in the cancellation has been removed.